3D-Printing-Nerds/klipper.veho.600/README.md

 ```
 I noted that after extrusion 17mm was left from 120mm.
 Got to this link : https://www.service-uplink.de/esteps_cal/calculator.php
 I would put in "actual extrude distance" of 103, "requested extrude distance" of 100.
 Looking in printer.cfg, I can see that the original rotation distance was 22.172 mm.
 The calculator tells me to put 22.837 mm as the new rotation distamnce.

+# Slicer settings

+## Cura

+Add a new Custom FFF printer.
+Set X, Y, Z sizes to 600 mm.
+Select "Heated Bed".

+Copy the slicer.cura/Start__End_Code.txt start code to the "Start G-Code" box.
+Copy the end code to the "End G-Code" box.

+In the extruder 1 tab, set the nozzle size (veho-600 comes with stock 0.6 mm and a 0.8 mm in the bag).
+Set the compatible material diameter to 1.75 mm.

+Click "Profiles" and "Import Profiles".

 # for the developers
 The reference marlin code is available here : https://github.com/tronxy3d/F4xx-SIM480x320